largebinarynumbers/bitonator.github.io/_posts/2018-02-05-exploring-a-new-world.markdown

 Deep down, I really want to unshackle myself from the concept of a job.
 And as part of that effort, I'm doing two things - experimenting with a few simple products I've built and switching from job mode to consultancy mode.
 I have a couple of consulting gigs, but I really want to push the edge on this one and find projects that the best of the best are doing.

-Thats why I'm registering for the [Toptal web developer network](https://www.toptal.com/web).
+Thats why I'm registering for the [Toptal web developers Network](https://www.toptal.com/web).
 I know its crazy that they select only 3% of the applicants, but I'm hoping that the amount I've disrupted myself so far gets me through the qualification for them.

 I strongly believe that the world is in the threshold of fundamental changes in the way we communicate, work and engage.